 What Is Substance Abuse Counseling?

 Substance abuse counseling is a combination of treatment and support to help people break free from drug or alcohol addiction.
 This specific type of therapy is often a key part of rehabilitation programs, like those offered at Circle of Hope, so clients can overcome substance dependence mentally and emotionally.
-People will work with a licensed addiction counselor or substance abuse counselor (titles vary while the therapeutic goals remain the same) in a clinical setting to address issues like mental health, behavior patterns, and treatment options.
-Substance abuse counseling may involve.

 - Talk therapy sessions

 - Developing treatment goals and plans

 - Practicing skills and behaviors necessary for recovery